History of the Costa Rican legislature: General overview

 In 1823 Costa Rica passes from province to state, joins the Federation and approves the text of the Bases of Federal Constitution of 1823, in force in Costa Rica from March to November 1824.
 In this constitution it contemplated the separation of powers and delegating the approval of the laws in the Legislative Branch, which would reside in a single chamber, called the Federal Congress, composed of representatives at the rate of one for every 30,000 inhabitants, renewable by halves each year.
 The Federal Senate was also regulated, composed of two members elected popularly by each of the States and renewable by thirds each year, to whom it was appropriate to give or deny the sanction to the laws.
 It would also have the functions of a mandatory advisor to the Executive Branch and some control authorities.

 The Constitution of the Federal Republic of Central America was issued in Guatemala on November 22, 1824, but it was in force in Costa Rica until mid-January 1825 and was disregarded when a Constituent Assembly was established on November 14, 1838.
 It maintains the bicameral system, in which the Congress approves the laws and a Senate only sanctions them, without legislative initiative capacity.
 The way of choosing representation of both chambers is maintained.

 The Fundamental Law of the Free State of Costa Rica is issued in San José on January 21, 1825.
 It was in force until May 27, 1828, with the coup d'état of Braulio Carrillo Colina.
 It became effective again between July and December 1842 by decree of the Constituent Assembly of 1842.
 It was replaced by the Constitution of 1844.
 The Legislative Branch is established in a Congress of no less than 11 nor more than 21 deputies.
 It also establishes a Comptroller branch, composed of not less than 3 nor more than 5 popularly elected members.
 Among other functions, it had the ability to sanction laws.

-During the government of Braulio Carrillo Colina the Decree of Basis and Guarantees was issued, which governs from March 8, 1841, to June 6, 1842 (although it was already de facto suspended since the fall of Carrillo on April 12, 1842, after the coup d'état that Francisco Morazán Quesada made).
+During the government of Braulio Carrillo Colina the Decree of Basis and Guarantees was issued, which governs from March 8, 1841, to June 6, 1842 (although it was already de facto suspended since the fall of Carrillo on April 12, 1842, after the coup d'état that Francisco Morazán made).
 This law establishes a "Supreme State Power", headed by an unmovable Head, assisted by a Consultative Council and a Judicial Council.
 The Consultative Council is presided over naturally by the Head and knows only of the matters that it convokes.

 The Political Constitution of 1844 is issued on April 9, 1844, and ends with the coup d'état of June 7, 1846.
 This constitution establishes a bicameral system with reciprocal initiative and sanction, a chamber composed of elected representatives directly and a Senate of not less than 5 members, also elected by suffrage.